dhagmann/deliberation-assets/projects/volvovsky_reputation/README.md

 Need to do:

-- markdown files for each other buyer stage with quoted names
+- markdown files for each other collector stage with quoted names
 - markdown files for success and failure with decisions to hire agent
 - instantiate templates with the right recallIndexes and build up the exit sequences.